aurimas13/BirthdayReminderApp/README.md

 **Python 3.9.12** is required to properly execute package's modules, imported libraries and defined functions.
 Imports of several libraries like dotnet, csv, pytest and typing to name a few are also needed.
 Some required versions are found [here](https://github.com/aurimas13/BirthdayReminderApp/blob/main/requirements.txt) while those that are not mentioned come with the required Python version.

 # Usage
-After the requirements are met, the app package is set at your directory and terminal is run you have four options<sup>*</sup> (FYI module takes two arguments):
+After the requirements are met, the app package is set at your directory and terminal is run you have four options<sup>1,2</sup>:
 1) To allow yourself to run **validation** or **check & send** - the  second argument has to be **0**:
 ```
 >>> python bdayreminder.py <data_file_path> 0